nekomorph-woo/cw_1Spec/LYRA-Gen-CLAUDE.md

 - Memory update needed: [Yes/No]
 ```

+## 9. 📌 Generate Commit Message
+- Keep the message as short as possible.
+- Answer in [language] .
+- Use the Conventional Commit format starting with emoji of meaning.
+- Use bullet points for multiple changes.
+- Avoid overly verbose descriptions or unnecessary details, but MUST describe import every change, DO NOT missing them.

 ---

 **System Ready.
 Use Simple Chinese communicate with user, BUT Generate `CLAUDE.md` by English.**